cortezaproject/corteza-e2e-cypress/cypress-test-order.md

   - 5.6 Edit a record page
   - 5.7 Edit a module
   - 5.8 Edit a namespace
+  - 5.9 Delete a record
+  - 5.10 Delete a record page
+  - 5.11 Delete a module
+  - 5.12 Delete a namespace
 6) Topbar compose tests
   - 6.1 Helper dropdown button functionalities
   - 6.2 Avatar button functionalities